 Although perpetrated by individuals, mental and emotional abuse is ultimately the responsibility of the nursing home facility.
 When nursing homes do not live up to their duties, they create an environment which is ripe for this inexcusable behavior.
 Nursing homes have a responsibility to maintain an adequate number of staff members for every shift.
 They must screen their employees for a history of abuse, and staff members must be properly trained and qualified.

 Nursing home residents who are victims of emotional and mental abuse can develop serious health problems and die as a result of that abuse.
 They may stop eating, exercising, and participating in social activities.
 Nursing home abuse victims may suffer from dehydration and malnutrition as well as worsening of existing health problems.

-If you believe that your loved one has been or is currently the victim of mental or emotional abuse in a nursing home, call Plantation, FL, nursing home abuse attorneys Fenster & Cohen, P.A.
-(954) 845-8989, (561) 737-7789 or (877) 845-8989 or submit an online questionnaire.
+If you believe that your loved one has been or is currently the victim of mental or emotional abuse in a nursing home, call Plantation, FL, nursing home abuse attorneys Fenster & Cohen, P.A. by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.